IntersectMBO/plutus/doc/docs-revamp/dev-onboarding-quick-setup.md

 validator = mkValidatorScript $$(compile [|| mkWrappedVestingValidator ||])
 ```

-### Section 2.3: Wrapping the validator function and compiling it to a Validator type

 In this section, the code wraps the validator function, which is required by the Plutus compiler.

 Next, the wrapped validator function is compiled to a Validator type, creating a compiled version of the validator script that can be used in transactions. `mkWrappedVestingValidator` is a wrapper for the validator function to conform to the expected type signature for Plutus validators.

 The compiled validator script is ready for deployment on the blockchain.

+### Section 3: Saving the compiled validator script and printing VestingDatum in JSON format

 ```haskell
 ------------------------------------------------------------------------------